-King Cobras (Ophiophagus hannah)
+King Cobra (Ophiophagus hannah)

 Monocled Cobras (Naja kaouthia)

 I met a woman who lost a husband recently, due to a bite on the man’s toe when it came out from under an outdoor refrigerator as he opened it to get a beer.
-The venom is both cytotoxic and neurotoxic.
-First he lost his foot to necrosis.
+The venom is both necrotoxic and neurotoxic.
+First the man who was bitten lost his foot to necrosis.
 Then up to his knee.
-Then his entire leg, and the doctor assured him and his family – you’ll be fine now.
+Then his entire leg, and the doctor assured him and his family – he would be fine now.

 Naja kaouthia just might be my favorite snake… Monocled Cobra.